ndinata/create-avid-app/cli/readme.md

 # create-avid-app

-This is a CLI for quickly initialising a new Expo project using the [Avid Expo starter template](https://github.com/avid-sh/create-expo).
+This is the CLI for quickly initialising a new Expo project using the [Avid Expo starter template](https://github.com/avid-sh/create-expo).

 ## Usage